Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Want to look a little more awake than you actually are?
+Want to learn how to use a makeup sponge to look a little more awake than you actually are?
 Apply concealer (try the L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer) with a makeup blender.
-Dab your concealer on in a triangular shape underneath your eye and blend.
+Dab your concealer on in a triangular shape underneath each eye and blend.
 Next, set the concealer with face powder so it won’t crease.
 And yes, you can use your blender to apply the powder too!
 Just press it into your skin.

 Chiseled cheekbones, here you come!
-Apply a small amount of highlighter or contour product onto your makeup sponge, then draw lines around your cheekbones, jawline, and nose.
-Use circular motions to blend out any harsh lines from your highlight and contour.
+Apply a small amount of a cream contour product to your makeup sponge, then draw lines around your cheekbones, jawline, and nose.
+Use circular motions to blend out any harsh lines.
+If you’re using a contour stick, you can also apply the product directly to your skin, then blend out using your makeup sponge to avoid messy hands.

-To achieve a sculpted look, use the L’Oréal Paris Infallible Longwear Foundation Shaping Sticks.
-Use a color that’s a shade lighter than your natural skin tone as a highlighter and a color that’s a shade darker as a contour product.
+For a sculpted look, try the L’Oréal Paris Infallible Longwear Foundation Shaping Sticks.
+Use one in a shade lighter than your natural skin tone as a highlighter and one that’s a shade darker as your contour product.

 As you now know, you can use makeup blending sponges for more than just foundation.
 So, invest in a few different shapes and sizes to use for different parts of your makeup routine.
-If you’re applying a liquid highlighter, like the L’Oréal Paris True Match™ Lumi Liquid Glow Illuminator, with a makeup blender, you won’t want to use the same one to apply your foundation, or you could end up with your whole face looking super shiny.
+If you’re applying a liquid highlighter, like the L’Oréal Paris True Match™ Lumi Glotion Natural Glow Enhancer, with a makeup blender, you won’t want to use the same one to apply your foundation, or you could end up with your whole face looking super shiny.

 To get that natural, airbrushed finish, tap the sponge onto your skin.
 Unlike a makeup brush, blenders are not meant to be swiped across your face.
 Use a technique called stippling to achieve this look.
 Stippling refers to gently tapping the sponge onto your skin and blending with quick patting motions.
 This motion helps deposit the makeup onto your face and blend it at the same time.
 This is the key to getting that flawless finish without leaving any application lines or smudges.